Rok with a camel through Sahara dunes near Chinguetti, Mauritania

 Crossing the border and stopping at Nouadhibou

-Crossing the border into Mauritania was an extraordinary experience; traversing the three-kilometer stretch of no man’s land between Morocco and Mauritania in a Mercedes car that is over 30 years old reminded on traveling across the surface of the Moon: the heaps of garbage, no road, just tracks of other cars; burnt, destroyed and robbed vehicles on both sides.
+Crossing the border into Mauritania was an extraordinary experience.
+The three-kilometer stretch of no man’s land between Morocco and Mauritania felt like driving on the surface of the Moon.
+Heaps of garbage, no real road and burnt, destroyed, or robbed vehicles scattered on both sides.

-Immigration officers at the border were extremely friendly and shamelessly displaying their laziness: one was laying on a bed, the boss was stamping passports like crazy, while others were preparing tea and removing annoying flies from the table.
+Immigration officers at the border were extremely friendly and shamelessly displaying their laziness.
+An intern was laying on a bed, the boss was stamping passports like crazy, while others were preparing tea and shooing away the annoying flies.

 In a city with a population of 80,000, I encountered difficulties in finding a satisfactory dinner at one of the merely three restaurants that meet specific hygiene standards.

-Nouadhibou is also famous for the world’s largest ship graveyard, where hundreds of wrecks have been grounded in shallow water scavenged or left to decay.
+The highlight of Nouadhibou is the world’s largest ship graveyard, where hundreds of wrecks lie grounded in shallow water, scavenged or left to decay.

 Mauritania is rich in mineral resources, especially iron and ore.
 In fact, the highest mountain, Mount Ijill is made almost totally of iron ore.
 Offshore oil and gas were recently discovered in 2001, already representing one of the country’s main exports.

-Opened in 1963, the Iron-ore Train or Train du Desert is frequently almost 3 kilometers long, when it travels from the iron ore mines at Zouérat in the north-west to the port of Nouadhibou on the Atlantic coast, along the border of the disputed territory of Western Sahara.
+Opened in 1963, the Iron-ore Train, known as the Train du Desert, runs between the iron ore mines at Zouérat and the port of Nouadhibou on the Atlantic coast.
+At times, it stretches to almost 3 kilometers as it travels along the border of the disputed territory of Western Sahara.

 Obtaining trustworthy information regarding train departures proved to be unfeasible.
 Together with my travelling buddy Peter, I arrived at the train station at midday.
 We were the only people around until 3:00pm, when other passengers started to walk around the rundown platform.

 It was not until 7:00pm that, finally, the first carriages of the train began to pass by.
-We quickly noticed two passenger wagons and started to climb the stairs even before the train stopped completely, arguing and battling for a good seat, competing with many Mauritanians.
+We quickly noticed two passenger wagons and began climbing the stairs even before the train had fully stopped.
+We found ourselves arguing and scrambling for a good seat, competing with many Mauritanians.

-The group of four Americans and two Slovenians managed to conquer a private coupe.
+The group of four Americans and two Slovenians managed to conquer a private coupe in the train.

 We soon ended in a run-down hotel with spacious room and working air condition unit where we rest through the whole day to recover after exhausting journey.